All Episodes

 I know what it was.

-Somebody said that they knew that Ryan, if Trump were elected, that Ryan was going to do everything he could to undermine a president Trump.
+Somebody said that they knew that Ryan, if Trump were elected, that Ryan was going to do everything he could to undermine a President Trump.

-And I don't, I don't remember who that was.
+And I don't remember who that was.

 In fact, I didn't even click on the link, so I don't think I ever knew.

-Okay, ask myself, do you want to believe that or not?
+I just saw that and I said, well, okay, ask myself, do you want to believe that or not?

 Yeah, I can believe it.